Getting Started

 By default, when you resize an image, the editor keeps its aspect ratio to avoid a stretching effect.
 But if you need to ignore it, you can press ⇧ during resizing.

-As we did before with text, to center an image vertically, select the right column, and change the Vertical align property to center.
+As we did before with text, to centre an image vertically, select the right column, and change the Vertical align property to centre.

 Now, to make things a little bit more interesting, we can resize our image by a few pixels less than its column, drag another image just after the first one, and resize to make it a bit smaller than the first image.
 The result should look something like this:

-The column of the grid tries to adapt itself with the newly added image, but what we want is to put the first image back to the center and make the second one float around it.
+The column of the grid tries to adapt itself with the newly added image, but we want to put the first image back to the centre and make the second one float around it.

 When the block enters into Free Move mode, it is no longer in the standard flow.
 However, its movement is still related to its original position.
 Effectively, this means that if you add a new block near the one moved in Free Move mode, the latter block will likely change its position because you have moved its original position by putting a new element near it.
 If you want to see an example of this effect, try to resize the first image from the example above.